How to Write a CV in 2026: Step-by-Step Guide to Land Interviews

 Step 2: Professional Summary

 Directly below your contact details, include a professional summary — a three to five sentence paragraph that introduces who you are as a professional.
-This is your elevator pitch on paper.
-A strong professional summary states your professional identity and level of experience, highlights your two or three most relevant skills or achievements, indicates the type of role you are targeting, and uses active, confident language.
+A strong professional summary states your professional identity and level of experience, highlights your two or three most relevant skills or achievements, indicates the type of role you are targeting, and uses active, confident language that reflects your professional value.

 Example: "Results-driven software engineer with five years of experience building scalable web applications using React, Node.js, and AWS.
 Proven track record of reducing system load times by 40% and shipping features that improved user retention.
 Seeking a senior engineering role at a product-focused technology company."

 Avoid vague phrases like "hardworking team player" or "passionate about technology."
 These are empty words that every applicant uses.
-Instead, be specific and quantify wherever possible.
+Be specific and quantify wherever possible.

 Step 3: Work Experience

 Work experience is typically the most important section of your CV.
-It should appear immediately after your professional summary.
 List your positions in reverse chronological order — most recent first.
 For each role, include: job title, company name and location, dates of employment, and three to six bullet points describing your key responsibilities and achievements.

 The bullet points are where most applicants lose marks.
-The most common mistake is listing duties ("Responsible for managing social media accounts") rather than achievements ("Grew LinkedIn follower count by 180% in six months through targeted content strategy, increasing qualified leads by 35%").
+The most common mistake is listing duties rather than achievements.
 Use the CAR framework for each bullet point: Context, Action, Result.
+For example: "Grew LinkedIn follower count by 180% in six months through targeted content strategy, increasing qualified leads by 35%."
 Quantify wherever possible — numbers, percentages, revenue figures, and timeframes make your achievements tangible and memorable.

 Step 4: Education

 For most professionals, education should follow work experience.
-For recent graduates or those applying to academic programs, education may appear first.
-Include: degree or qualification title, institution name and location, year of graduation, and grade or classification if it is strong.
+For recent graduates or academic applications, education may appear first.
+Include degree or qualification title, institution name and location, year of graduation, and grade or classification if it is strong.
 If you have a university degree, you generally do not need to list secondary school qualifications unless specifically requested.

 Step 5: Skills

-Include a clearly labeled Skills section that lists your key technical and professional competencies.
+Include a clearly labeled Skills section listing your key technical and professional competencies.
 This section is critical for ATS optimization — automated systems scan specifically for a list of skills to match against the job description.
 Organize your skills into categories where possible.
-Only list skills you can genuinely discuss in an interview.
-Padding a skills section with buzzwords you cannot back up will hurt you at the interview stage.
+Only list skills you can genuinely discuss in an interview — padding a skills section with buzzwords you cannot back up will hurt you at the interview stage.

 Step 6: Additional Sections

-Depending on your background and the role you are applying for, you may want to include certifications and professional training (particularly valuable in technology, finance, healthcare, and project management roles), language proficiencies with level indicated, volunteer work (relevant for graduates or career changers to demonstrate transferable skills), projects (useful for developers and designers to showcase portfolio work), or publications and research for academic CVs and senior professional roles.
+Depending on your background and the role you are applying for, you may want to include certifications and professional training, language proficiencies with proficiency level indicated, volunteer work relevant for graduates to demonstrate transferable skills, projects useful for developers and designers to showcase portfolio work, or publications and research for academic CVs and senior professional roles.

 CV Formatting Best Practices